-It’s easier than ever to apply the principles of mystery shopping, audits and merchandising in the digital world.
-If you do this properly, it can strongly benefit your sales!
-It’s not about avoiding to get sued or getting your brand reputation on top.
-It’s rather for you to stay on top of your products.
+It’s easier than ever to apply the principles of mystery shopping, audits, and merchandising in the digital world.
+If you do this correctly, it can enormously benefit your sales!
+It’s not about avoiding getting sued or getting your brand reputation on top.
+It’s instead for you to stay on top of your products.

 We work with multiple brands today that run these audits.

-- We have helped global consumer brands double their market share in a key region by working online.
+- We have helped global consumer brands double their market share in key regions by working online.

-- We’ve supported a DYI brand experiencing a 300% up on sales on Amazon by working intensively with search and working to fix issues around search.
+- We’ve supported a DYI brand experiencing a 300% up on their Amazon sales by working intensively with search and working to fix issues around search.

-- We work with lifestyle brands with 24 times ROI on the efforts they do based on the findings they do with Detail and the fixes they do based on these findings.
+- We work with lifestyle brands with 24 times ROI on irtheir effortsbased on the findings they do with Detail and the fixes they do based on these findings.

 Most of all, we help our customers sell more through online resellers by being on top of their products and taking full responsibility for them.